Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems

-Note that for the FSKO fields derived from anchor objects, their semantics could change and we cannot write the same constants as if they are anchor objects.
-Nevertheless, as mentioned in \S\ref{sec:dynamic_verification}, we can retrieve the proper values for such objects at runtime (during a successful write operation) and reuse them.
-We list the exact constant values expected for a variety of flag objects later in \cref{tab:identified-flag}.
+\PP{Pairing Flag Objects} Corrupting objects with flag fields is straightforward.
+As long as they are overwritten as pre-determined constant values, privilege escalation will succeed.
+As mentioned in \S\ref{sec:dynamic_verification}, we can retrieve the target values at runtime and reuse them without information leak.
+We list the exact constant values expected for flags later in \cref{tab:identified-flag}.
+The only requirement is that the vulnerability can overwrite at the specific field offset with an expected value.
 In summary, \textit{flag} objects are generally easy to pair, requiring only limited write capabilities, e.g., setting a specific bit or writing a few bytes with constants or attacker-controlled values.

 \PP{Pairing Reference Objects} As mentioned earlier, reference objects include data that represent file content, i.e., file page cache pointers or sector numbers.
 Generally speaking, we envision the proper exploit strategy to be swapping the references so that they point to a sensitive file for corruption.